AdobeDocs/campaign-standard.en/help/sending/using/define-the-right-audience.md

 ## Target mappings {#target-mappings}

-In Campaign Classic, by default, delivery templates target **Recipients**.
+By default, delivery templates target **Profiles**.
 Adobe Campaign offers other target mappings for your deliveries, that you can change based on your needs.

-For example, you can deliver to visitors whose profiles have been collected via social networks or to visitors who are subscribed to an information service.

 These mappings are presented [in this section](../../automating/using/query.md#targeting-dimensions-and-resources).

 You can also create and use a customized target mapping.
 For more on this, refer to [this section](../../administration/using/target-mappings-in-campaign.md).
-See also [Targeting dimensions and resources](../../configuration/using/target-mapping.md).

-## External recipients {#external-recipients}
+## External data {#external-data}

 You can deliver to recipients who are stored in an external file rather than saved in the database.
 To do this, design a workflow will load data into your database from a file and create an associated audience.
 Learn more [in this use case](../../automating/using/use-case-calling-workflow.md).
 See also [Calling a workflow with parameters](../../automating/using/calling-a-workflow-with-external-parameters.md).